 This is a short list of suggestions that hopefully help you connect with your Chinese friends over our food.
 Next time, I will share what we think when we approach food in America.

-Ryan Zhang currently lives in the Boston metro area and is a graduate of Gordon-Conwell Theological Seminary.
+Ryan currently lives in the Boston metro area and is a graduate of Gordon-Conwell Theological Seminary.
 He immigrated to the United States from China in 1999.